Structure Story for Makers

 From basement punch cards to design-system playbooks, the people who kept wrangling document structure

-Today design-system teams tell stakeholders, “Drop this custom element and the structure ships with it.”
-Tap a year to hear the worry, the fix, and the habit it left behind—each story keeps the jargon friendly so you can follow along without a standards body badge.
+Today design-system teams hand out custom elements and say, "Drop this in and the structure comes with it."
+Tap a year to see the worry, the fix, and the habit these people left behind.
+The stories stay in plain language so you can follow along without insider jargon.

 Selecting a year opens a dialog close to the button so you can keep your reading position.